 In 2010, the Faculty Curriculum Committee (FCC) appointed a task force, led by Brenda Roman, M.D., Assistant Dean, Medical Education, to define the key components for a new curriculum and provide guideposts for moving forward.
 In 2011, the FCC created the WrightCurriculum Steering Committee to begin the detailed planning and development for the entering class of the 2017-18 academic year.

 Since 2013 the medical school has been field-testing and evolving its pedagogies and assessments.
-Faculty of all ranks in all departments are involved in the creation of the WrightCurriculum, which will go live in the Fall of 2017.
+Faculty of all ranks in all departments are involved in the creation of the WrightCurriculum, which began implementation in the Fall of 2017.
 “The WrightCurriculum, represents our faculty’s collaborative efforts and creativity over several years to build an innovative and enduring program of study for the practice of medicine,” said Roman.
 “It will evolve with new information and best practice, strengthen as students and faculty provide feedback, and emphasize a spirit of inquiry and discovery that will benefit our patients, their families, and the communities in which they live.”

 The curriculum will no longer be structured with learning “the normal,” then “the abnormal,” and finally clinical application.
 Rather students will be learning about disease processes and therapeutic approaches within the context of normal development and function.
 The medical knowledge threads and overarching learning objectives will be incorporated into foundational modules, clerkships, clinical electives, and assessments throughout all three phases of the curriculum.